scoutpred/DMXUVR/README.md

 -Konami and Bemani for my childhood game!

+Note: This repo and the program itself is for the purpose of preservation.
+Support your local arcades, especially if yours had a DMX cab in it!
+Would love to see one of those again in our area.

 ### In the loving memory of my mother who supported me into playing this game back when I was a kid.
 She played DDR a lot back in the day.